A contribution to the understanding

 The Oedipal complex is central also in Jungian psychology, although it has a more general significance.
 The “mother” signifies not merely the personal mother, also the state

 can be the carrier of a mother projection.
-Thus, the subject can have an Oedipal relation to the state, which is regarded as motherly equivalent and viewed as an endless cornucopia of boons.
+Thus, the subject can have an Oedipal relation to the state, which is experienced as a motherly equivalent and viewed as an endless cornucopia of boons.
 The subject develops an Oedipal relation to the state and fears retaliation from the “father” in the form of the authorities, such as the police, or male figures in the population who have a fatherly and masculine persona.
 Such fatherly equivalents, he believes, are driven by hatred and are out to kill him.
-At least, they want to divest him of the symbiotic relation to the Mother, to which he has striven hard to attain, and which has allowed him to regress to infantile dependence.
+At least, they want to divest him of the symbiotic relation with the Mother, to which he has striven hard to attain, and which has allowed him to regress to infantile dependence.
 Such Oedipal individuals have all the characteristics of little omnipotent kings.

 Since the symbiotic condition is an impediment to individuation, it gives rise to a destructive force that aims to sever the bond of mother and son.
 Thus, the darkest fear of the Oedipal person really derives from inside as the underlying factor of projection.
-The dark father (i.e. the spirit of the murdered father, Laius) whispers in his ear that he ought to destroy the object of his psychological attachment and that he must now make preparations for his own death, preferably in a terrorist action.
+The dark father (i.e., the spirit of the murdered father, Laius) whispers in his ear that he ought to destroy the object of his psychological attachment and that he must now make preparations for his own death, preferably in a terrorist action.
 In the infantile individual the death motif takes an archaic guise.
 Death means that he will turn into a ‘spirit’.
 To become a spirit means a freeing from the bondage to the world.
 It means to finally sever the bond of attachment that has impeded his maturation to a true individual.
 This is why the death drive plays such a big role in the Oedipal individual.
 In the Oedipus story, Jocasta kills herself and Oedipus pokes out his eyes.

 A doomsday or suicide sect resembles a daycare centre for adults, conducive to infantile dependence.
 Such societies are matriarchal, that is, the followers are nothing more than outgrowths on the Mother.
 The members have abdicated from their life as mature and self-governing individuals.
 Under such conditions, Thanatos will infallibly awake from his slumber.
 In case of the Heaven’s Gate, liberation was achieved when the group transformed into spirits in order to fly up to the spaceship that was hiding behind the comet Hale-Bopp.